IT Exports Hit Record High in March 2025

 -

-“This record proves the strength of our IT talent and the global demand for Pakistani digital services,” said Ameen Haq, Chairman of PSEB.
+“This record highlights the strength of Pakistan’s IT professionals and the global trust in our digital services,” said Ameen Haq, Chairman of the Pakistan Software Export Board.

 -